Lionfish

 Pterois volitans

 The lionfish is one the most attractive and ornate fishes of the Indo-Pacific coral reefs.
-They possess greatly elongated – venom loaded – dorsal spines and large pectoral fins that resemble Oriental fans in some and long streamers in others. the large pectoral fins act as a barrier to corral its prey against the reef or to flush out refuging crustaceans.
+They possess greatly elongated – venom loaded – dorsal spines and large pectoral fins that resemble Oriental fans in some and long streamers in others.
+The large pectoral fins act as a barrier to corral its prey against the reef or to flush out refuging crustaceans.

-Range: Indian Ocean to Western and Central Pacific
+Range: Indian Ocean to Western and Central Pacific.

-Has become an invasive species in many parts of the world.
+Conservation Status: The lionfish has become an invasive species in many parts of the world.

 Did you know?